-The Marmara Island is the largest island of the Marmara Archipelago which is located on the southwest of the Sea of Marmara and is also a district of Balikesir Province.
+The Marmara Island (Marmara Adasi in Turkish) is the largest island of the Marmara Archipelago which is located on the southwest of the Sea of Marmara and is also a district of Balikesir Province.
 At the same time, Marmara Island is the second largest island of Turkey following Gökçeada in the Aegean Sea.

 How To Go To Marmara Island; it takes 2.5 hours by sea-bus from the European part of Istanbul (Yenikapi Port) and 3 hours from Asia side (Bostanci Port).
 The sea bus runs regularly between May and October.
 In the summer season, 2 to 6 IDO sea buses are scheduled from Istanbul every day.
 In the summer and winter, there are also ferry boats from Erdek and Tekirdağ daily which takes around 2 hours.
 The population of the island increase during the summer although Marmara is not a crowded and very popular holiday spot.
 Apart from the some small hotels in the center and surroundings of small Marmara Town, there are also some hostels and guesthouses in Cinarli and fewly Gundogdu Village as well.